rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 }
 ```

-How do we satisfy those dependencies, though?
+How do we satisfy those dependencies?
 Well, that's not a concern of this layer - this layer only needs to define the business logic that manipulates the domain objects.
 It can selflessly define the dependencies it needs and expect the higher layer to satisfy them, most probably using some sort of dependency injection mechanism.

 Finally, the Java 9 `module-info.java`, which clearly expresses that we depend on the *domain* layer and export some stuff.